iamdonovan/spymicmac/doc/tutorials/preprocessing/geometric/aerial/cameras.rst

 example camera models
 =======================

-This section is a list of different camera models that have acquired historical aerial photos, what their fiducial marks look like, and the approximate coordinates of the fiducial marks that you can use to populate the ``MeasuresCamera.xml`` file.
+This page contains example diagrams for different camera models that have acquired historical aerial photos, including what their fiducial marks look like, and the approximate coordinates of the fiducial marks that you can use to populate the ``MeasuresCamera.xml`` file.

 .. note::